-- A Car Rider Tag showing students' names will be given to parents. - The card should be placed on the passenger side of the car's dashboard or attached to the passenger side visor for easy visibility. - Every child being picked up by that car will be listed under that number. - Cars will line up around the side parking lot. - Students will be called to go to their assigned vehicle. - Students will be escorted to the car and safely loaded into the car by a BES staff member. - All drivers must remain in their vehicle so that dismissal continues as safely and quickly as possible. - No students will be dismissed from the Car Rider Area except by this means.
+- A Car Rider Tag showing students' names will be given to parents. - The card should be placed on the passenger side of the car's dashboard or attached to the passenger side visor for easy visibility. - Every child being picked up by that car will be listed under that number. - Cars will line up around the side parking lot. - Students are expected to sit quietly in the Cafeteria during dismissal.
+(See Car Rider Dismissal Procedures above) - Students will be called to go to their assigned vehicle. - Students will be escorted to the car and safely loaded into the car by a BES staff member. - All drivers must remain in their vehicle so that dismissal continues as safely and quickly as possible. - No students will be dismissed from the Car Rider Area except by this means.